-During the year ended 30 June 2023 the Group reported a loss before tax of \$6.7m and net positive cash flow from operations of \$0.049m. \$5.1m of the loss before tax was related to the write down of assets associated with the MEG business and were non-cash expenses in the financial year.
-The group did return to profit in the second half of the 2023 financial year.
-The Group reported cash of \$3.8m on 30 June 2023, compared to \$7.3m on 30 June 2022 and debt of \$7.4m on 30 June 2023, compared to \$6.4m on 30 June 2022.
+During the year ended 30 June 2024 the Group reported a profit before tax of \$0.5m and net positive cash flow from operations of \$2m.
+The Group reported cash of \$1.9m on 30 June 2024, compared to \$3.8m on 30 June 2023 and debt of \$7.0m on 30 June 2024, compared to \$7.4m on 30 June 2023.

-The Company has three covenants related to its borrowings, which are tested on 30 June 2023.
-The company was in compliance with the Capital Ratio but was not in compliance with the Financial Debt to EBITDA ratio, nor the Debt Service Cover Ratio, both of which are impacted by the write-off of the MEG assets in H1 FY23.
-The Company expects to be in compliance with the tested covenants on 31 December 2023, based on the current forecast of the business, which underpins the guidance to market provided, being revenues of more than \$44m and EBITDA of \$5m for the full financial year 2024.

-Whilst the Company's bank reserves it rights under the existing lending facilities, the bank is not taking any action against the Company in relation to the non-compliance of two of the covenants on 30th June 2023 and the Company continues to work with the bank to restore profitability per guidance and as a consequence compliance with its tested covenants at 31 December 2023.
+The Company has three covenants related to its borrowings, which are tested on 30 June 2024.
+The Company was not in compliance with the Capital Ratio and the Debt Service Cover Ratio but was in compliance with the Financial Debt to EBITDA ratio.
+The Company expects to be in compliance with the tested covenants on 31 December 2024, based on the current forecast of the business, which underpins the guidance to market provided, being revenues of more than \$55m and EBITDA of about \$5m for the full financial year 2025.
+Whilst the Company's bank reserves it rights under the existing lending facilities, the bank is not taking any action against the Company in relation to the non-compliance of two of the covenants on 30 June 2024.